allcommerce/bc-inhealth-docs/docs/usage.md

 In **Text Style** > **Font-Weight** select `Bold`, set `Text color hover` = `#FF5A86`, turn on **Show second text**, **Second Text** select `Custom`, set **Font weight** choose `Bold`.

-Duplicate Callout 1 to quantity that you want, change icon image for each icon, double click change text and add the link you want
+Duplicate Callout 1 to quantity that you want, change image and add your link to each icon, double click on text to change your text.
 ## Setting Up Music Style Home Page

 ### General